PiotrMiernik/project-2-air-health-data-platform/README.md

 - Stored in Parquet format
 - Available for querying via AWS Athena
-- Shared through public S3 buckets
+- Ready for sharing or integration through AWS Athena or AWS Data Exchange.

 ---